rovaughn/platform-docs/platform/manual/microservices/connect-postgres.rst

    session-redis   Running   session-redis.hasura
    sshd            Running   sshd.hasura

-As we can see from the list, Postgres microservice is available at "Internal URL" (hostname) ``postgres.hasura``.
-Internal URL should be used while accessing any microservice from inside the cluster.
+As we can see from the list, the Postgres microservice is available at "Internal URL" (hostname) ``postgres.hasura``.
+The internal URL should be used while accessing any microservice from inside the cluster.
 Since our microservice is going to be deployed on the cluster, we should use the internal URL.
 The port is ``5432``.

 Username and password can be accessed through Hasura Secrets.